plan-systems/design-docs/proof-of-correctness.md

    - Large client payload buffers would be split into 32k segments (Ethereum's transaction size limit) and _then_ committed to **⧫<sub>C</sub>**.
    - On **C**'s nodes, **⧫<sub>C</sub>** transactions that do not "burn" an amount of _C-Ether_ commensurate with the byte size of the payload would be rejected/ignored.

-To help regard **𝓛**, watch the distinguished [George Glider](https://en.wikipedia.org/wiki/George_Gilder) in this [video clip](https://www.youtube.com/watch?v=cidZRD3NzHg&t=1214s) speak about blockchain as an empowering distributed security and information technology.
+To put **𝓛** into context, consider watching the distinguished [George Glider](https://en.wikipedia.org/wiki/George_Gilder) in this [video clip](https://www.youtube.com/watch?v=cidZRD3NzHg&t=1214s) speak about blockchain as an empowering distributed security and information technology.

 ---